Explicit Time-Optimal Speed Profiles for Planar Paths with Monotone Curvature: Introduction

 Paths with strictly-monotone signed curvature constitute an important class of curves.
 Clothoids are used for highway and railway track design~\cite{levienEulerSpiralMathematical2008}, and in path-planning for autonomous vehicles~\cite{limaClothoidBasedSpeedProfiler2015,chenAccurateEfficientApproximation2017,silvaClothoidBasedGlobalPath2018}, because they have linear signed curvature.
 This allows vehicles to transition smoothly between two paths.
 A method for generating feasible velocity profiles along clothoids is proposed in \cite{limaClothoidBasedSpeedProfiler2015}, but time-optimality is not claimed.
+Semi-analytical time-optimal velocity profiles are derived in \cite{fregoSemianalyticalMinimumTime2017} specifically for clothoids, based on PMP.
 Since the Cartesian parametric equations of a clothoid require the evaluation of Fresnel Integrals, they are often approximated with polynomial series expansions instead~\cite{levienEulerSpiralMathematical2008,chenAccurateEfficientApproximation2017}.
 The strict monotonicity assumption on path curvature here admits both clothoids and their polynomial approximations.
 Beyond these, any path of practical use can be decomposed into a finite number of segments with either strictly-monotonic or constant signed curvature.
 Since velocity profiling for the latter is trivial, and velocity profiling for the former is treated here, a time-optimal velocity profile for the entire path can be constructed by choosing the right boundary conditions for each segment.
 This reduces an infinite-dimensional optimisation problem to a finite-dimensional one, without introducing any approximations.
-Extensions in this direction are the subject of ongoing work.
+Such a strategy may be more efficient than solving the discontinuous ODEs in \cite{consoliniSolutionMinimumtimeSpeed2020} numerically, so extensions in this direction are the subject of ongoing work.